History and Origins of the Steiner Analysis

 Despite its clinical ubiquity, Steiner analysis has recognised limitations that practitioners should account for:

-• SN plane variation.
-Individual differences in SN inclination introduce systematic bias into SNA, SNB, and ANB.
+- SN plane variation.
+Individual differences in SN inclination introduce systematic bias into SNA, SNB, and ANB7 (see reliability).
 In patients with steep or flat cranial bases, Frankfort-referenced analyses (Ricketts, Downs) should be used to cross-check skeletal findings.

-• Population norm origin.
-Steiner's original normative values were derived from a small white Western sample.
-For patients of other ancestries, supplement with population-specific norms.
+- Population norm origin.
+Steiner's original normative values were derived from a small sample of European ancestry.1 For patients of other ancestries, use validated population-specific norms where they exist (see population variation).9

 BCeph addresses all four of these limitations by running Steiner alongside Ricketts, Björk-Jarabak, Holdaway, and eight other analysis modules from a single set of landmarks — so the full clinical picture is available in one session.